 If you usually do cardio on another type of machine, like an elliptical for example, then adapting this technique to your workout should be fairly easy, as most exercise equipment has an option to digitally or manually increase resistance.

 For example, on a treadmill, rather than increasing the speed, you could increase the incline during your high intensity intervals, then bring the incline back down during the low intensity intervals.

-If you’re not part of the pasty, digital-world bunch, and you prefer to actually run out in the real world, things get a little bit trickier.
+If you’re not part of the pasty, digital-world bunch, and you prefer actually to run out in the real world, things get a little bit trickier.